Student Academic Rights and Responsibilities

 - A student has the right to appeal any of the following sanctions and can provide evidence

-that he/she has been falsely accused of violating the academic code or that he/she
+that they have been falsely accused of violating the academic code or that they have

-has been evaluated in an arbitrary and capricious manner by a member of the College
+been evaluated in an arbitrary and capricious manner by a member of the College faculty.

 Students are expected to maintain high standards of academic honesty and integrity